bharding216/logistics_app/README.md

 # Logistics Management Application

 ## Project Description
-The purpose of this project was to create a tool that can track the bulk chemical outbound shipments for a chemical manufacturer.
-The manufacturer was using a spreadsheet to manage their schedule.
+The purpose of this project was to create a tool that can track the bulk chemical outbound shipments for a chemical manufacturer (client).
+The manufacturer was previously using a spreadsheet to manage their schedule.

-The application is useful because

-Components:
-Bootstrap framework (CSS) and HTML on the front end Flask (Python) for the back end
-MySQL for the database.

-There are also some bells and whistles that I implemented using Javascript.
+There were several motivating factors for completing this project:
+- To improve the security of the data by storing it in a relational database (MySQL)
+- We needed an application that could live-update
+- Reduce the number of emails sent (and the potential for an email to go unnoticed)
+- Give structure to the data so that analysis can be performed
+- Create user 'roles' and access rights to improve data integrity

+Throughout this project I learned how to create RESTful APIs, how to deploy a database to a remote server (using Heroku), how to impplement user authentication and assign access rights/permissions to each user, and (most importantly) how to collaborate with industry professionals and create a software product that makes their job much easier.

 ## Using the Project